USD WINK (USDW) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 USD WINK Historical Price

-According to the latest data gathered on USD WINK live price page, the current price of USD WINK is 0.900209USD.
-The circulating supply of USD WINK(USDW) is 283.81K USDW , giving it a market capitalization of $255.49K.
+According to the latest data gathered on USD WINK live price page, the current price of USD WINK is 0.793671USD.
+The circulating supply of USD WINK(USDW) is 282.40K USDW , giving it a market capitalization of $224.14K.

 The USD WINK Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of USDW based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.